Danil-Tolmachov/computer-shop/README.md

 - Product categories

 To do:
-- Product filters and search
+- Product filters
 - Comments and reviews system
-- User profile and order tracking pages
+- Order tracking page

 # Installation and setup